longturn/freeciv21/docs/Modding/index.rst

 directory of the same name will have :literal:`.png` graphics files and associated :literal:`.spec` files to explain to Freeciv21 what to do when.

-Have a look at :file:`amplio.tilespec` and associated files in :file:`/amplio` for an example.
+Have a look at :file:`amplio2.tilespec` and associated files in :file:`/amplio2` for an example.
 The following guides document specific aspects of tileset creation:

 .. toctree::